Mesklin: Appearances

-The planet first appeared in Hal Clement's novel Mission of Gravity (1954), which was first serialized in Astounding Science Fiction (April–July 1953); in the June 1953 issue, alongside the third of the four serial instalments, was included a 13-page article by Clement titled "Whirligig World" describing the planet and the process of creating it in detail.
-Clement later wrote an additional three fictional works using the planet or its denizens: the sequel novel Star Light (1971; originally serialized in Analog Science Fiction/Science Fact, June–September 1970) and the short stories "Lecture Demonstration" (1974) and "Under" (2000).
+The planet first appeared in Hal Clement's novel Mission of Gravity (1954), which was first serialized in Astounding Science Fiction (April–July 1953).
+The third of the four serial instalments, in the June 1953 issue, was accompanied by a 13-page article by Clement titled "Whirligig World" describing the planet and the process of creating it in detail.
+Clement later wrote an additional three fictional works using the planet or its denizens: the sequel novel Star Light (1971; originally serialized in Analog Science Fiction/Science Fact, June–September 1970) and the short stories "Lecture Demonstration" (1973) and "Under" (2000).
 (Note: The novel Close to Critical (1964; originally serialized in Astounding Science-Fiction, May–July 1958) is also set in the same continuity, sharing some characters with Star Light.)
 The book Heavy Planet (2002) is a collection of these five Mesklin-related works.
 In "Whirligig World", Clement encouraged other authors to use Mesklin as a setting for their stories provided that they stay within "reasonable scientific standards", while acknowledging that to be "certainly an elastic requirement in the field of science fiction".

 Concept and creation

+Thus it is seen that we have just enough theoretical knowledge to make guesses at the physical state of the new planet without being able to make any definite statements about it or give an emphatic NO to even the wildest proposals.
+An ideal world for exploration via Science-Fiction!